Online Clustering of Data Sequences with Bandit Information: Lower Bound

-Existing literature on BOC problems and hypothesis testing problems often encounters scenarios where the optimal solution in \eqref{eq:cstarmu} is either unique or the correspondence $\mathcal{S}^*(\boldsymbol{\mu})$ admits a continuous selection.
+\begin{remark} Existing literature on BOC problems and hypothesis testing problems often consider scenarios where the optimal solution in \eqref{eq:cstarmu} is either unique or the correspondence $\mathcal{S}^*(\boldsymbol{\mu})$ admits a continuous selection.
 Uniqueness, along with the upper hemicontinuity property from \cite{berge1877topological, sundaram1996first}, ensures the existence of a continuous selection.
 In such cases, D-tracking or C-tracking rules from \cite{garivier2016optimal} can be used.
-For example, in \cite{yang2024optimal}, the optimal solution to \eqref{eq:cstarmu} is unique, and the D-tracking rule was adopted.
-In the hypothesis testing problems considered in \cite{deshmukh2021sequential} uniqueness was assumed, and in \cite{prabhu2022sequential}, existence of a continuous selection was assumed.
-This allows them to design an optimal algorithm matching the lower bound as $\delta \rightarrow 0$.
-In our work, we neither have any conclusive result to show that a continuous selection exists, nor we are assuming it.
-To address this, we adopt the average tracking rule for sampling.
-However, this relaxation results in an additional factor of 2 in the sample complexity of the proposed algorithm (Theorems \ref{Theorem3:AlmostSureOptimal}, \ref{Theorem4:AsymptoticOptimal}). \end{remark}
+For example, in \cite{yang2024optimal}, the optimal solution to \eqref{eq:cstarmu} is unique and the D-tracking rule was adopted.
+In the hypothesis testing problems considered in \cite{deshmukh2021sequential} uniqueness was assumed, and in \cite{prabhu2022sequential}, the existence of a continuous selection was assumed.
+In our work, we neither have any conclusive result to show that a continuous selection exists nor are we assuming it.
+To address this, we adopt the average tracking rule for sampling. \end{remark}

-Equations \eqref{eq:inmin} and \eqref{eq:cstarmu} are employed to formulate our stopping and sampling rules, respectively.
+We use the expressions in \eqref{eq:inmin} and \eqref{eq:cstarmu} to formulate our stopping and sampling rules, respectively.
 Therefore, it is beneficial to simplify the inner $\inf$ problem for implementation purposes.
-First, we write the inner $\inf$ problem \eqref{eq:inmin} as the finite minimization of Quadratic Constrained Quadratic Program (QCQP) (Section \ref{appsec:innerminsimp} in Appendix).
-Then, we solve each of QCQP using QCQP Algorithm proposed in \cite{lu2011kkt}.
-For the special case of $d=1$, we simplified the inner $\inf$ problem as the minimum of a finite number of closed-form expressions.
-We skip the details for the special case of $d=1$.
+The details of the simplification of the inner $\inf$ problem along with its complexity analysis have been discussed in section \ref{sec: compcomplx}.